Department of Pharmaceutical Sciences

 UCI's Department of Pharmaceutical Sciences offers interdisciplinary educational programs integrating concepts from fields as diverse as biology, chemistry, cell and molecular biology, chemical engineering, materials science, pharmaceutics, pharmacology and physiology.
 Its undergraduate and graduate programs offer rigorous grounding in a broad range of disciplines critical to success as a pharmaceutical scientist in academia or in industry.

-The first graduates of the recently established undergraduate program, the only undergraduate degree program in pharmaceutical sciences offered in the UC system, consisted of only 10 students who received their degrees in spring 2010.
+The first graduates of the undergraduate program, the only undergraduate degree program in pharmaceutical sciences offered in the UC system, consisted of only 10 students who received their degrees in spring 2010.
 Presently, more than 180 students have received degrees in pharmaceutical sciences at UCI.

 Richard Chamberlin, Ph.D., Chair

 Richard Chamberlin was the founding chair of the Department of Pharmaceutical Sciences and has served as chair since 2007.
 Chamberlin, a professor at UCI since 1980, previously served as chair of the Department of Chemistry from 1996 to 2001.
 His research focuses on organic synthesis and chemical biology, including neurotransmitter receptors, serine-threonine phosphatases, potassium channels, HIV integrase and the tumor suppressor p53.
 Chamberlin was an Eli Lilly grantee (1984); received an NIH Career Development Award in neuroscience (1987-1992); received recognition in 1996 from UCI for Outstanding Contributions to Undergraduate Research; and was elected a fellow of the American Association for the Advancement of Science (2009).